HKUST-RML/RockWalkMatlabSimulation/README.md

 # Simulation of kinematic/dynamic motion of rocking and walking objects.

-This repository contains Matlab codes for simulation of the kinematic and dynamic rocking and walking object locomotion.
+This repository contains Matlab codes for simulation of the kinematic and dynamic of rocking and walking object locomotion.
 Rocking and walking object locomotion is a novel robotic manipulation firstly introduced in [manuscript](http://junseo.people.ust.hk/papers/rnw.pdf).
 This manipulation technique is for transporting objects on the ground in a passive dynamic, nonprehensile manner.
 The object is manipulated to rock from side to side repeatedly; in the meantime, the force of gravity enables the object to roll along a zigzag path that is eventually heading forward.
 For simultion of this motion, the object is modeled as an oblique circular cone.
-Considering the circular base of a conic object the mathematical equations governing the kinematic and dynamic of rolling falling disk is utilized for analysis of motion of the object.
-As such, the mathematical analysis of rolling and falling disk provided in [1] is exploited to write the Matlab codes in this repository.
+Considering the circular base of a conic object, the mathematical equations governing the kinematic and dynamic of rolling falling disk is utilized for analysis of motion of the object.
+As such, the mathematical analysis of rolling and falling disk provided in [1] is exploited to develop the Matlab codes in this repository.

 # Running the codes

-The repository contains Matlab M-Files for each a brief description is provided as follow.
+The repository contains Matlab M-Files for each a brief description is provided as follows.

 ### MainCode.m: